 Around $1 trillion in global currency reserves will switch into Chinese assets should the International Monetary Fund (IMF) endorse the yuan as a reserve currency and include it in its Special Drawing Rights (SDR) basket this year, according to Standard Chartered, Bloomberg reports.
-Buy Santa Ana UVB Phototherapy Lamps For Sale
+How to apply for tourist invitation to Ukraine mainvisa.com.ua.

 “SDR inclusion in 2015 would likely have a significant market impact, driving an immediate sharp increase in global diversification into renminbi assets,” Standard Chartered analysts Becky Liu and Eddie Cheung wrote in a research report published on Friday.